Horizon-test-org/horizon-sdv-tst/README.md

 ## Exercise #3 - Setup GitHub (WIP)

 ### Exercise #3a - Create GitHub Organization and Repository
-In this section, steps for creating a GitHub organization or repository.
+In this section, steps for creating a GitHub organization or repository are mentioned.
 Before we get started on creating a GitHub organization, it is required to have a GitHub account.
 If you do not have a Github account already, sign up [here](https://docs.github.com/en/get-started/start-your-journey/creating-an-account-on-github).

 #### Create a GitHub Organization
 1. Log in to GitHub, click on your profile (top-right corner of the page) and select "Your organizations".